ImaanBontle/SDV-immersive-weathers/README.md

 *This mod series is currently a work-in-progress.*

 Have you ever felt saddened by the general lack of weather mods for Stardew Valley?
-Well, I have.
-And I set out to fix that.

-**Introducing: Immersive Weathers, a brand-new family of weather-related mods!**
+Well, I definitely have.
+I set out to fix that. **Introducing: Immersive Weathers, a brand-new family of weather-related mods!**

 Each mod in Immersive Weathers adds some element of nuance or realism to Stardew's weather systems, from crafting your own custom weather probabilities and climates to modelling dynamic weather systems, simulating realistic (i.e. inaccurate) weather forecasts and even introducing optional gameplay challenges.

-**The first of these mods, [Climate Control](#about-climate-control), has just been released!
-(Did someone say 'Snow in Fall'?
-Winter Is Coming!)**
+**The first of these mods, [Climate Control](#about-climate-control), has just been released!** *(Did someone say 'Snow in Fall'?)*

 This project follows a modular design, meaning you can pick-and-choose which ones to include in your playthrough.
-In many cases, each mod will also allow you to default to one of several different templates, so mods will work straight out-of-the-box.
-Though if you'd prefer, you can also tweak each number to your liking and craft your own unique weather experience.
+In many cases, each mod will also allow you to default to one of several different templates, so the mods will work straight out-of-the-box.
+Though if you'd prefer, you can also tweak each value to your liking, crafting your own unique weather experience.

-*Read on for a summary of each mod's features.*
+*Read on for the summary of each mod's features.*

-*Alternatively, [skip to installation](#getting-started) or [share feedback][discussions-tab].*
+*Alternatively, [skip to installation](#getting-started) or [share your feedback][discussions-tab].*

 <!--Framework-->
 ### Framework (REQUIRED) ([Nexus][nexus-link]|[ModDrop][moddrop-link]|[GitHub][github-link]) <a id="about-framework"></a>